sagarsumit03/home/java/Java.md

 	  System.out.println(fruit.getPrice());
 	}

-As we can see, we can even define method local record objects.
-The records object automatically provides us with getter, setter, equals and hashcode methods for all its fields.
+As we can see, we can even define method local record objects. <span style="background-color: #E83845">The records object automatically provides us with getter, setter, equals and hashcode methods for all its fields.</span>

-The fields inside the record cannot be changed, and it can only be defined by the arguments given when declaring the record as shown above(but we can define static variables).
-We can also define a custom constructor which can validate the fields.
-It is recommended that we do not override the getters and setters of records which could affects its immutability.
-An example of a record with multiple constructors and static variables and methods is shown below:
+<span style="background-color: #E83845">The fields inside the record cannot be changed,</span> and it can only be defined by the arguments given when declaring the record as shown above(but we can define static variables).
+We can also define a custom constructor which can validate the fields. <span style="background-color: #E83845">It is recommended that we do not override the getters and setters of records which could affects its immutability.</span> An example of a record with multiple constructors and static variables and methods is shown below:

 	public record Employee(int id, String firstName,
 	        String lastName) {